 Phishing remains a huge threat.
-One of the reasons why phishing is so popular among cyber criminals is that it can be easily customised to make use of any event or circumstance to target users with new scams.
-Template-based scams offering information to victims have become more popular than ever while spear-phishing attacks that target individual users and businesses remain the most dangerous kind.
+One of the reasons why phishing is so popular among cyber criminals is that it can be easily customised to make use of any event or circumstance - such as the Covid-19 pandemic - to target users with new scams.
+Template-based scams offering information to victims have become more popular than ever - while spear-phishing attacks that target individual users and businesses remain the most dangerous kind.